Codecademy/docs/content/ai/concepts/generative-ai/concepts/code.md

 ## Code

-GitHub released Copilot X which acts as an AI-paired programmer.
+Generative AI is at an early stage.
+It often yields impressive but not perfect results.
+The best workflow is where generated output can be further reviewed and improved.
+For example, GitHub has released Copilot X which acts as an AI-paired programmer.
 Some features include:

 - Code completion.
-- Chat ability with Copilot and ask things it to explain what the code does or write unit tests for you.
+- Chat ability that can explain what code does.
-- Answer questions based on documentation.
+- Ability to generate unit tests from new code.
-- Copilot is integrated into large documentation systems such as MDN.
+- Answer questions based on existing documentation such as MDN; a major open source web technology documentation site.
 - Voice coding.
-- Fill-in-text in pull requests for things like summaries and descriptions.
+- Fill-in-the-text parts of pull requests including summaries and descriptions.

 GenAI for coding offers many future possibilities.
-Generative AI can complete mundane tasks (such as connecting different computer systems) by understanding the protocols involved without having to map fields and values manually.
+It's showing promise in many areas such as writing functional code blocks, building user interfaces, and even connecting different systems by mapping fields and values.
 Some other uses include:

 - Bug fixing
 - Code refactoring.
 - Style fixing
-- Application UI development
+- Web site creation.